Frequently Asked Questions - Move

 6. If there is no fuel on the island where do we buy it?

 There are four places on Yell and two place on Unst as well as various places on mainland Shetland where you can buy fuel.
 One of the outlets on Yell is typically amongst the cheapest for fuel in Shetland.
+An electric vehicle charging point has recently been installed by Fetlar interpretive Centre.
+Alternatively some people have their own diesel tanks.

 7. Is there a shop on the island?